merchise/xopgi.mail/xopgi/xopgi_mail_breaking_cycles/README.rst

 #.
 Odoo resends the message to B

 #.
-B's auto-responders send the automatic message to Odoo (again with good
+B's auto-responder sends the automatic message to Odoo (again with good
    headers)

 #.
 Odoo resends to A